-In addition to an overview of its operating results and financial standing, the Credit Saison Integrated Report 2023 contains non-financial information that covers environmental, social, and governance (ESG), as well as a wide range of other fields.
+Credit Saison works diligently to provide its wide range of stakeholders, including custom shaeholders, and investors, with accurate information in an equitable manner on a timely in addition to an overview of its operating results and financial standing, the Credit Saison Integrated Report 2023 contains non-financial information that covers environmental, social, and governance (ESG), as well as a wide range of other fields.
 This report is intended to help our many stakeholders to better understand the Company's efforts to create value over the medium and long term and ensure its sustainable growth.

-Reporting Framework recommended by the IFRS Foundation and the Guidance for Collaborative Value Creation issued by Japan's Ministry of Economy, Trade, and Industry (METI).
+In compiling this report, we have referred to the International Integrated Reporting Framework recommended by the IFRS Foundation and the Guidance for Collaborative Value Creation issued by Japan's Ministry of Economy, Trade, and Industry (METI).